hhoozzii/corny/README.md

 # corny
-qwerty miryoku layout for a mini corne 5x3. using nice!nanos v2. i dont really use lihgts so i didnt add any rgb code. -missing all the rgb funtions cant get zmk to work with the mouse code -missing all the mouse functions added zmk bluetooth
+qwerty miryoku layout for a mini corne 5x3. using nice!nanos v2.

+i dont really use rgbs so i didnt add any code for them. -missing all the rgb funtions

+cant get zmk to work with the mouse code -missing all the mouse functions

+added zmk bluetooth